November 7, 2018

 Dolby Laboratories does not directly purchase or source the raw metals used in our products.
 For this reason, tracing the path of minerals throughout our supply chain is a complex process.
 We also do not have complete visibility into the sources of all component minerals.
 However, we actively engage with our suppliers to promote responsible sourcing practices, and we conduct due diligence that is aligned with the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas to determine whether the materials provided by our suppliers contain conflict minerals mined from the covered countries.

-Dolby supports the work of the Electronic Industry Citizenship Coalition (EICC) and the Global e-Sustainability Initiative (GeSI), which have sponsored and led the development of multiple solutions for conflict minerals identification and traceability auditing.
-We also seek to promote responsible social and environmental practices in the mining of metals used in electronic products and to support the establishment of a certification program for minerals used in our industry.
+Dolby supports the work of the Responsible Minerals Initiative (RMI) whose mission is to “provide companies with tools and resources to make sourcing decisions that improve regulatory compliance and support responsible sourcing from conflict-affected and high-risk areas.”
+We also seek to promote responsible social and environmental practices in the mining of metals used in electronic products.
 We believe it is our responsibility to raise awareness on the issue of minerals that fund armed conflict and to encourage accountability within our own supply chain.